Atlin music and art festival 'fully intends' to run this summer, says an organizer | CBC News

 Atlin music and art festival 'fully intends' to run this summer, says an organizer

-This summer's plan is to have two weekends, one in July, and one in August, says Matthew Lein, an organizer
+This summer's plan is to have two weekends, one in July, and one in August, says Matthew Lien, an organizer

 Right now, Matthew Lien, who is helping organize the Atlin Arts and Music Festival, said they "fully intend" to have the festival this summer.

-Note: - An earlier version of this story incorrectly stated that Atlin is in Yukon.
-In fact, it's in B.C.Dec 28, 2021 9:22 AM CT